How can I reuse or recycle wine corks?

 Anyway, I have another one for you based on another of my naughty addictions – red wine.
 We have a number of cork-corks and plastic-corks lying around the house and add to the number regularly, but I don’t know what to do with them.
 Do you have any ideas?

-We’re not wine drinkers so I’m not terribly au fait with corks or the plastic “equivalents” so any suggestions for SaraR would be very useful indeed.
+We’re not wine drinkers so we don’t have much call to reuse or recycle wine corks or the plastic synthetic equivalents so any suggestions for SaraR would be very useful indeed.

 Best Suggestions